ashep/opiz3-cluster-enclosure/README.md

 ## Overview

-This project provides STL files for a simple enclosure that holds multiple Orange Pi Zero 3 boards in a compact cluster.
+This project provides models for a simple enclosure that holds multiple Orange Pi Zero 3 boards in a compact cluster.

 It's designed to be easy to print, assemble, and scale while keeping ports accessible and cables manageable.